What are my options for where I have my baby?

 If you choose to have your baby in a public hospital:

-- you will usually be offered a range of options regarding who will provide your care; each unit is different and it's best to discuss this early in your pregnancy
+- You will usually be offered a range of care options.
+Each unit is different and it's best to discuss the options early in your pregnancy.

-If you have chosen care through an obstetrician:
+If you have chosen care through a private obstetrician:

-- you will have your baby in one of the hospitals in which your doctor practises
+- You will have your baby in one of the hospitals where your doctor practises.

-After birth, the midwives will support you in feeding and caring for your baby.
+After your birth, the midwives will care for you.
+They will support you to feed and caring for your baby.

-The length of stay in a hospital varies from one day to several days, depending on your recovery, whether you have had a caesarean birth, and whether you or your baby have any complications.
+How long you will spend in hospital can vary from a few hours to several days.
+This depends on your recovery, whether you have had a caesarean birth, and whether you or your baby have any complications.